umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

 ### Is it possible to add my own custom DLLs for extending the Umbraco Backoffice?

-Yes, an Umbraco Cloud project is basically a normal Umbraco website where we give you multiple environments and deployment of code and content between these environments.
+Yes, an Umbraco Cloud project is similar to a normal Umbraco website where we give you multiple environments and deployment of code and content between these environments.
 You can run your site locally (via Git) which is the best way to add your own code (templates, cs files, packages, DLLs and so forth).

 ### Is it possible to add custom tables in addition to the Umbraco Cloud database?